VizardeX/olympics-data-visualization/README.md

 - Answer key analytical questions through interactive Power BI reports

 ## Files Included
-- `MergedDataset.xlsx`: The cleaned and integrated dataset used for analysis
+- `MergedDataset.xlsx`: The cleaned and integrated dataset used for some of the analysis
 - `visul-project2.pbix`: The Power BI dashboard file
-- `Data eng&vis project 2 research questions.pdf`: Document containing the main business questions answered
+- `research questions.pdf`: Document containing the main business questions answered

 ## Key Research Questions Answered
 1. **How does the average age of athletes differ across regions or countries?**